Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Experimental Results

-Since PSNR alone is insufficient to fully characterize reconstruction quality, and may often mask the artifacts and hallucinations, Fig. \ref{fig:recons} shows reconstructions from 12 sparse projections across four domains.
-The baseline reconstructions using the Conjugate Gradient Least Squares (CGLS) confirm the insufficiency of the measurements.
-While diffusion priors generally recover high-fidelity structures, significant distribution shifts (e.g., applying $\mathbf{f}_\text{std}$ to the laser-cut phantom or $\mathbf{f}_\text{exp}$ to the standard SL) cause catastrophic failures.
-In contrast, the mixed prior $\mathbf{f}_\text{mix}$ demonstrates robust generalization, successfully reconstructing all domains with performance comparable to specialized priors on their native distributions.
-Narrow priors ($\mathbf{f}_\text{std}$, $\mathbf{f}_\text{exp}$) occasionally retain residual streaks even on in-distribution samples, as the solver struggles to balance strict prior adherence with data consistency.
-The broader support of $\mathbf{f}_\text{mix}$ appears to smooth out these residual streaks, suggesting that a relaxed prior constraint may ease the tension with the likelihood term.
-This seems to allow the diffusion process to find natural solutions that satisfy the measurements without overfitting to high-frequency inconsistencies.
+Fig.~\ref{fig:recons} shows reconstructions from 12 sparse projections across four domains.
+Baseline reconstructions with Conjugate Gradient Least Squares (CGLS) confirm that the measurements alone are insufficient.
+While diffusion priors generally recover high-fidelity structures, large distribution shifts (such as applying \(\mathbf{f}_\text{std}\) to the laser-cut phantom or \(\mathbf{f}_\text{exp}\) to the standard SL) lead to catastrophic failure.
+In contrast, the mixed prior \(\mathbf{f}_\text{mix}\) generalizes robustly, reconstructing all domains with performance comparable to specialized priors on their native distributions.
+The narrower priors, \(\mathbf{f}_\text{std}\) and \(\mathbf{f}_\text{exp}\), can still leave residual streaks even on in-distribution samples, suggesting that the solver struggles to balance prior adherence with data consistency.
+The broader support of \(\mathbf{f}_\text{mix}\) appears to suppress these streaks, indicating that a looser prior may better accommodate the likelihood term and help the diffusion process find natural solutions without overfitting high-frequency inconsistencies.